Reindeer: Indigenous North Americans

 Elder Chief of Koyukuk and chair for the Western Arctic Caribou Herd Working Group Benedict Jones, or Kʼughtoʼoodenoolʼoʼ, represents the Middle Yukon River, Alaska.
 His grandmother was a member of the Caribou Clan, who travelled with the caribou as a means to survive.
 In 1939, they were living their traditional lifestyle at one of their hunting camps in Koyukuk near the location of what is now the Koyukuk National Wildlife Refuge.
 His grandmother made a pair of new mukluks in one day.
 Kʼughtoʼoodenoolʼoʼ recounted a story told by an elder, who "worked on the steamboats during the gold rush days out on the Yukon."
 In late August, the caribou migrated from the Alaska Range up north to Huslia, Koyukuk and the Tanana area.
 One year when the steamboat was unable to continue, they ran into a caribou herd estimated to number 1 million animals, migrating across the Yukon.
 "They tied up for seven days waiting for the caribou to cross.
-They ran out of wood for the steamboats, and had to go back down 40 miles to the wood pile to pick up some more wood.
+They ran out of wood for the steamboats, and had to go back down 40 mi to the wood pile to pick up some more wood.
 On the tenth day, they came back and they said there was still caribou going across the river night and day."

 The Gwichʼin, an indigenous people of northwestern Canada and northeastern Alaska, have been dependent on the international migratory Porcupine caribou herd for millennia.
-To them, caribou — vadzaih — is the cultural symbol and a keystone subsistence species of the Gwich'in, just as the American buffalo is to the Plains Native Americans.
+To them, caribou—vadzaih—is the cultural symbol and a keystone subsistence species of the Gwich'in, just as the American buffalo is to the Plains Native Americans.
 Innovative language revitalisation projects are underway to document the language and to enhance the writing and translation skills of younger Gwich'in speakers.
 In one project, lead research associate and fluent speaker Gwich'in elder Kenneth Frank works with linguists who include young Gwich'in speakers affiliated with the Alaska Native Language Center at the University of Alaska in Fairbanks to document traditional knowledge of caribou anatomy.
 The main goal of the research was to "elicit not only what the Gwich'in know about caribou anatomy, but how they see caribou and what they say and believe about caribou that defines themselves, their dietary and nutritional needs, and their subsistence way of life."
 Elders have identified at least 150 descriptive Gwich'in names for all of the bones, organs and tissues.
 Associated with the caribou's anatomy are not just descriptive Gwich'in names for all of the body parts, including bones, organs, and tissues, but also "an encyclopedia of stories, songs, games, toys, ceremonies, traditional tools, skin clothing, personal names and surnames, and a highly developed ethnic cuisine."
 In the 1980s, Gwich'in Traditional Management Practices were established to protect the Porcupine caribou, upon which the Gwich'in depend.
 They "codified traditional principles of caribou management into tribal law" which include "limits on the harvest of caribou and procedures to be followed in processing and transporting caribou meat" and limits on the number of caribou to be taken per hunting trip.